 Weight Reduction: PEEK parts are noticeably lighter than their metal alternatives because of their excellent strength-to-weight ratio.
 For the same stiffness a PEEK part can be up to 70% lighter than an equivalent steel part.
 This weight saving means that manufacturers in the transportation industry, for instance, can produce lighter vehicles or planes and this helps to enable compliance with strict environmental regulations governing CO2 emissions and fuel economy.

-Design Freedom: The flexible nature of the polymer and the relatively easy manufacture, by injection moulding or extrusion, allows designers to explore new ways of making parts, especially when making them smaller, or more intricate or more powerful.
+Design Freedom: The flexible nature of the polymer and the relatively easy manufacture, by injection molding or extrusion, allows designers to explore new ways of making parts, especially when making them smaller, or more intricate or more powerful.
 This flexibility and creativity will only increase as disruptive 3-D manufacturing technology, also known as Additive Manufacturing, becomes established.

 Longer Lifetime: Because of the nature of polymers and the ability to add fillers to enhance certain properties the final component can not only outperform the metal alternative it can have a longer lifetime.
 High-performing PEEK polymer resists a wide range of chemicals at up to 200°C. It also has inherent tribological properties including high wear resistance and a low coefficient of friction which also contribute to extended product lifetimes and longer maintenance cycles.